seap-udea/GravRay/README.md

 Once cloned you need to perform the following basic actions (just once):

-1. Create the compiler information file "compile.in".
-Copy the template "compiler.in.temp" as the local file:
+1. Create a copy of the "compiler.in.temp" as the file "compile.in":

 ```
        cp compile.in.temp compile.in